compomics/moFF/README.md

 You can run the apex module in two ways:

-`python moff_all.py  --mbr off --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_list sample_folder/20080311_CPTAC6_07_6A005.RAW --tol 1O --loc_out output_moff --peptide_summary 1 `
+`python moff_all.py  --mbr off --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_list sample_folder/20080311_CPTAC6_07_6A005.RAW --tol 1O --loc_out output_moff --peptide_summary  `
 in this case you specify more than a file separated by a blanck space

 In case you want to run the apex module  on all the files in a folder (all so the raw files shold located in a foder)

-`python moff_all.py  --mbr on  --loc_in sample_folder/sample_data/  --raw_repo sample_folder/sample_data/your_raw_folder   --tol 1O --loc_out output_moff --peptide_summary 1 `
+`python moff_all.py  --mbr on  --loc_in sample_folder/sample_data/  --raw_repo sample_folder/sample_data/your_raw_folder   --tol 1O --loc_out output_moff --peptide_summary  `

-You can activate the filtering of the matching peptides setting `--match_filter 1`.
+You can activate the filtering of the matching peptides setting `--match_filter`.
 In order to do the filtering:
 - `--ptm_file` MUST be specified and input files MUST contain a matched field.

-This option is usefull in the case you have run the mbr module alone and later you want to run the apex module separately.
+This option is useful in the case you have run the mbr module alone and later you want to run the apex module separately.

 WARNING :  in case of  --loc_in  and  --raw_repo  raw file names MUST be the same of the input file otherwise the script gives you an error !